(New England) Contra

 Formation: Duple Minor, Becket.

-Prep.: Identify ‘shadow’ (adjacent person).
+Prep.: Memorize ‘shadow’ (adjacent person).

 A1: Holding hands in long lines, go forward and back (8)